ahfitzpa/2022-10-22-TeagascFoodResearchCentre/index.md

   <strong>Accessibility:</strong>
 {% if online == "false" %}
-  We are committed to making this workshop accessible to everybody.
+  We are committed to making this workshop accessible to everybody, please let us know how we can help you.

-  Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
-If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
 </p>
 {% else %}
   We are dedicated to providing a positive and accessible learning environment for all.
 Please